 According to Klaviyo, “abandoned cart flows are a message or sequence of messages sent to someone who added an item to their shopping cart, but failed to complete the purchase.”

-Abandoned cart flows consist of an email sequence that has a goal of getting a customer to come back and order an item that was left in their shopping cart.
+The goal of the abandoned cart flow is getting a customer to come back and order an item that was left in their shopping cart.
 Many times, abandoned cart flows will include some kind of discount or promotion and try to create a sense of urgency to place the order, such as a discount or your cart expiring.

 How to Set Up an Abandoned Cart Flow

-The first thing you need to do when you’re setting up your abandoned cart flow is figure out who the flow is being sent to.
-For us, a trigger is created when someone starts checkout.
+The first thing you need to do when you’re setting up your abandoned cart flow is determine who the flow is being sent to.
+For this type of flow, the trigger is created when someone starts checkout.
 If no order is placed after 4 hours, customers will receive our first abandoned cart email.
 We also make sure that the customer hasn’t received another abandoned cart email from us within the past 7 days, as we don’t want to inundate them with emails.

 Step 1

 In our first email, we let people know that we have their cart saved and offer them a discount to come back and complete their purchase.
 Maybe the customer got distracted while on our site and forgot to finish their order.
-Maybe they were price shopping and doing research when they landed on our site and added a product to the cart that they intended to save for later.
+Maybe they were price shopping and doing research when they landed on our site.
+They could have added a product to the cart that they intended to save for later after their research was completed.
 Whatever their reason for abandoning their cart, we want to remind them about DermWarehouse and give them a great incentive to come back (a discount on their order)!

 Step 2

-We send our SMS one day after email 1.
+We send step 2 one day after step 1.
 The entire abandoned cart flow happens pretty quickly, as we want to capture these potential customers before they purchase products somewhere else or lose interest.

 Looking for more SMS tips?
 Read our blog on some great text message marketing ideas for eCommerce businesses!